klaudia-klis/P99-JS/README.md

 <h1>P99-JS</h1>
 <p>These are my solutions to P-99 Prolog Problems <a href=https://www.ic.unicamp.br/~meidanis/courses/mc336/2009s2/prolog/problemas/index.html>[Link to the website with Problems]</a> I wrote using JavaScript language.
-This is something I'm working on to practice my skills in logistic programming.</p>
+This is something I'm working on to practice my skills in logic programming.</p>